 - Book of record reflecting operating on 2/15/2020

-- Compute 2019 payroll costs by adding the following:
+- Compute 2019 payroll costs by adding various components

 Required Documentation Includes: